-If you didn’t work on Grey Mother’s trust in the previous episode, you can get a flare gun here.
-If you did get one, go ahead and open the case anyways.
+If you can get a flare gun here if it didn’t work on Grey Mother’s trust in the previous episode, if you did get one, go ahead and open the case anyway.
 There are some extra flare shells, which are always useful.

 Anyways, let’s continue with story objectives.
 To save some time, go ahead and search the body in the bathroom; he’ll be holding an office key.

 When you leave the bathroom, there will be a stairwell on your left.
 Head upstairs and you’ll find the office area.
 And how lucky for Will, there’s a red locker here that screams “medical supplies”.
 On the unlucky side, it’s locked.
 Head to the office in the back (with an actual door instead of cubicles) and unlock it with the key you found on the dead body.
 You’ll find the key to the medical locker in the desk drawer.
 Grab the medical box and head on back to Trapper’s when you’re ready.